Valkyria Chronicles (video game): Awards and nominations

 Valkyria Chronicles won "Best Artistic Graphics" from GameSpot.
 The game's soundtrack was awarded the "Best Original Soundtrack" by GameSpy, and Strategy Game of the Year 2008.
 GameTrailers nominated it for the "Best Role-Playing Game" category.
-Gaming Target recognized the game in the "40 Games We'll Still Be Playing From 2008" category.
 IGN recognized the game as "PlayStation 3 Strategy Game of 2008.
 RPGFan awarded the game with the "PlayStation 3 RPG of the Year" and "Best Strategy RPG on a Console" awards. and several RPGamer awards including the "RPG of the Year", "Best Graphics", and "PlayStation 3 RPG of the Year" categories.
 On June 17, 2010, Valkyria Chronicles was recognized by Guinness World Records as the best strategy RPG on the PlayStation 3.

 Adaptations

 Four manga adaptations, two Drama CDs and an anime television series have been released based on the game.